 ✓ 2025 updates added zone integration, Markets support, and AI optimization

-SAAS Integrator also supports Shopify integrations with NetSuite, Acumatica, Microsoft Dynamics 365 Business Central, SAP Business One, and Sage Intacct for retailers requiring enterprise-level order and inventory management.
+ERP Systems: SAAS Integrator also supports Shopify integrations with NetSuite, Acumatica, Microsoft Dynamics 365 Business Central, SAP Business One, and Sage Intacct for retailers requiring enterprise-level order and inventory management.